What Is a Trade School & Is It Right for You?

 This goes along with the first point, but you can usually graduate from trade school in less time than a traditional four-year university.
 Trade school programs are typically two years or less, with many options that allow students to graduate in a year or less.
 This means you’ll be able to start a career faster.

-For hands-on professions, having a background of industry-related training is extremely helpful when applying for jobs.
-At a trade school like UTI, you’ll be taught by instructors who have real-world experience, and you’ll be able to apply what you learn in the field once you graduate.5
+For hands-on professions, having skills learned in industry-related training is extremely helpful when applying for jobs.
+At a trade school like UTI, you’ll be taught by instructors who have real-world experience, and you’ll be able to apply what you learn in the field once you graduate.

 For someone who enjoys working with their hands, a trade school is the place to be.
 UTI students get to train in our labs with current tools and tech used in the industry, and they learn from instructors who have real-life experience in the field they’re studying.